 The revised and updated College Governance Manual was reviewed and approved by the Audit Committee at its meeting on 15 March 2016.
-A review planned for early 2019 was deferred due to operational issues, and will now be undertaken in 2020, with a view to presenting to the June 2020 Board for approval.
+A review planned for early 2019 was deferred due to operational issues, and will now be undertaken in early 2020.